 There is a high demand for data integration between the various platforms and systems available in the market.
 T6 Enterprise enables this integration through the use of WebServices or REST API, transferring data in JSON format in three ways:

-Retrieve data from an API/REST: Consuming data from a service provided by the client/supplier.
+Retrieve data from an API/REST: consuming data from a service provided by the client/supplier.

-Send data to an API/REST: Encapsulating the data stored in T6 Enterprise and sending it to a service provided by the client/supplier.
+Send data to an API/REST: encapsulating the data stored in T6 Enterprise and sending it to a service provided by the client/supplier.

-To view the complete list of T6 APIs, we can use Swagger, for information on configuration and use, visit our help center: Swagger
+To view the complete list of T6 APIs, we can use Swagger, for information on configuration and use, visit our help center: Swagger.

 The tool we provide to interact with any external API/REST to T6 is DataloadREST.
 Through it, we can trigger calls using various protocols, methods, and authentications, allowing us to consume data or send data to WebServices available on the network.